j1rie/IRMP_STM32/RP2xxx/README.md

 The pico(2) has a regular led, the one and the zero have an RGB led, and the XIAO-RP2350 has a dual and an RGBW led.
 An external led or external RGB led (WS2812 or APA106) can be connected.
 They show what is happening inside the firmware.
-Then there is the Status LED (controlled over hidraw), which shows status messages from the vdr-plugin-statusleds (and blinks on power-on, storage of first wakeup and reboot).
+Then there is the Status LED (controlled over hidraw), which shows status messages from the vdr-plugin-statusleds2irmplirc (and blinks on power-on, storage of first wakeup and reboot).

 | Receiver              | Board/External RGB-LED                           | Board/External LED | External Status-LED                              |
 |-----------------------|--------------------------------------------------|--------------------|--------------------------------------------------|